SajadRahimi1/kingmovie/README.md

 - [x] connect vip to backend
 - [x] connect favorite to backend
 - [x] connect request movie to backend
-- [ ] connect movie detail to backend
+- [ ] connect movie detail to backend (except load more comment and show video and download and show trailer)
 - [ ] connect new ticket to backend